AndrewTweddle/CodingExercises/readme.md

   * Confirm the scope
   * Question the requirements
   * Look for simplifying assumptions
+  * List any issues that complicate things (and consider unit testing these earlier)
 * Design
   * Brainstorm a number of solutions
     * Count number of steps and estimate the big-O scalability of each